Today’s Sociology: Ideology and Partisan Advocacy

 Radical Sociologist is Furious a Christian Professor Besmirched Her University

 When University of Texas sociologist, Mark Regnerus, reached a ‘wrong conclusion’ in an LGBT related study, his research was immediately discredited.
+He was called a “propagandist for heterosexual marriage who disguises his ideological biases behind a smoke screen of social science”.
 Over 200 sociologists signed a letter questioning his motives and integrity, and vilifying his character.
 A UT colleague commented:

 “I am disturbed by his irresponsible and reckless representation of social science research, and furious that he is besmirching my university to lend credibility to his ‘findings’…Pseudo-science that demonizes gay and lesbian families contributes to stress, and is not good for children.”